jonallured/jonallured.com/source/_posts/2012-08-31-how-to-think-about-your-local-dev-environment.md

 ---
 favorite: false
 number: 34
-title: How to Think About Your Local Development Environment
+title: "How to Think About Your Local Development Environment"
 ---

 I've found that a developer is much more likely to think about the production